testerslol123/Pokerbot/README.md

 6. Place your browser window as close to the top left of the screen as you can (this makes the next step faster)
 7. Press enter on the cmd window, the bot will now try to find the gameboard on your screen (DON'T MOVE YOUR BROWSER WINDOW AFTER THIS STEP)
-8. The bot will start working and will stop after the amount of minutes in step 3.
+8. The bot will start working and will stop after the amount of runtime in step 3.
 (If you want to stop it earlier just close the cmd window)

 If you get an error after 7 ("GAMEBOARD NOT FOUND"):
 * Make sure your ingame settings are correct and you saved changes.